-AIDS 2020 Conference: Prince Harry encourages thousands to share stories of resilience
+AIDS 2020: Prince Harry encourages thousands to share stories of resilience

 Prince Harry, Duke of Sussex, Sentebale’s Co-Founding Patron, has underlined the importance of creating a resilient, AIDS-free generation, as he encouraged thousands to share their stories of resilience during the Opening Ceremony of the 23rd International AIDS Conference, held virtually, on Tuesday 7th July 2020.

-This year, AIDS 2020, the world’s largest conference on HIV and AIDS, will highlight the HIV community’s successes, while also emphasising gaps in access to prevention, treatment, and care services to demonstrate the strength of its resilience.
+This year, AIDS 2020, the world’s largest conference on HIV and AIDS, highlighted the HIV community’s successes, while also emphasising gaps in access to prevention, treatment, and care services to demonstrate the strength of its resilience.

 In a video message shared on the AIDS 2020 online platform, Prince Harry celebrated the resilience of those living with or affected by HIV and introduced two of Sentebale’s Let Youth Lead advocates.
 The Let Youth Lead program was launched in Botswana and Lesotho in March and April 2017, respectively, and has been growing steadily.